arielt/environment/WebIDE.md

 I'm a long time Vi / Vim user, but always feeling opportunistic about new editors and development environments.

 In complicated system software projects, the repository I'm actively working on will be part of a bigger multi-repository development environment.
-Such environment can be provided in the form of virtual machine or container.
+The environment can be provided in the form of virtual machine or container.

-There are many ways to use a native editor in such environment, each with its own pros and cons:
+In such environment, there are multiple ways to use a native editor, each with its own pros and cons:
 * Virtual machine's file system can be mounted on native filesystem, but most editors don't cope well with the performance of the mounted volume.
 * Virtual's machine repository can be synced with local one with tools like Rsync, but the correctness of synchronization mechanism can be influenced by git operations.